 Job LOI Map

-On the Workflow tab, you can create jobs, close jobs, edit job properties, export job query results to a .csv file, delete jobs, delete a selected job's map and version, take jobs offline, and bring jobs online.
+The Workflow tab contains tools that allow you to create jobs, close jobs, edit job properties, export job query results to a CSV file, delete jobs, delete a selected job's map and version, take jobs offline, and bring jobs online.

 A new job is created by creating an instance or a copy of the predefined job template and its properties from the Workflow tab.
 Creating a job requires the CreateJob privilege.